Subleading logarithmic behavior in the parquet formalism: Perturbation theory

 As mentioned in \Sec{sec:numerical-parameters}, our treatment of the $c$ Hartree self-energy and the advanced property of the $d$ propagator $G$ imply that there are no closed $d$ loops in the diagrammatic expansion.
 In other words, all non-vanishing diagrams must contain a single line of $d$ propagators.
 Hereby, it is always possible to find a frequency parametrization such that the external frequencies $\omega$ in $\chi$ and $\nu$ in $\Sigma$ are only contained in the $d$ propagators.
 (For four-point vertices, the according external frequencies are discussed in \App{sec:Vertex-conventions}.)

 To demonstrate that this argument also holds for diagrams which are neither $a$- nor $p$-reducible, we show a self-energy diagram containing the third-order vertex $[\gamma^t]^{(3)}$ and a susceptibility diagram containing the fourth-order two-particle irreducible vertex $R^{(4)}_\boxtimes$ in \Fig{fig:dashed-line}.
 Here, we explicitly write the frequency arguments on every single propagator and conclude that the susceptibility $\chi$ is a function of $\ii\omega+\xi_d$ and the self-energy $\Sigma$ of $\ii\nu-\xi_d$.
-Thus, after analytical continuation to real frequencies, the effect of different values of $\xi_d$ can be recovered by corresponding shifts of the external frequencies.
+Thus, after analytical continuation to real frequencies, the effect of different values of $\xi_d$ can be recovered by corresponding shifts of the external frequencies~\footnote{In shifting $\xi_d$, we assume that no nonanalyticities of $\chi$ in $\ii\omega + \xi_d$ or of $\Sigma$ in $\ii\nu - \xi_d$ are crossed.
+Indeed, we have not detected such nonanalyticities in the analytical expressions from perturbation theory and our numerical data.}.

 The threshold frequency $\omega_0$ appears likewise in the power laws of $\chi$ and $G$ [cf.\ \Eqs{eq:exact_power-laws}].
 These forms demonstrate that, near the threshold, $\chi$ is described by a function of $\ii\omega-\omega_0$ and $\Sigma$ by a function of $\ii\nu+\omega_0$, suggesting that $\omega_0$ merely renormalizes its non-interacting correspondent $-\xi_d$.
 The threshold is fully determined by the self-energy as, after analytical continuation, i.e., $\ii\nu\to\nu-\ii 0^+$, the expression from the Dyson equation $1/(\ii\nu-\xi_d-\Sigma_\nu)$ becomes singular at $\nu = -\omega_0$.